For a fresh take on this topic, check out our new blog post from 2019.

 Choosing the right hardware

 Whether you rely on CPUs or GPUs in your rendering pipeline, BOXX has you covered.
-We offer dedicated CPU-based rendering solutions like renderPRO and renderBOXX, as well as the the GPU dense APEXX 4 workstation with support for up to 4 GPUs.
+We offer dedicated CPU-based rendering solutions like renderBOXX, as well as the the GPU dense APEXX 4 workstation with support for up to 4 GPUs.

 Contact a BOXX performance specialist to discuss your specific needs at 1-877-877-2699.